 At approximately 2.30 AM on the 19th of June 2021, the transit group were apprehended at the border crossing between Batrovci and Lipovac in Croatia by what the respondent described as five Croatian police officers in light blue uniforms.

 The transit group were taken to the side of a truck and reportedly beaten with fists and kicked by the five uniformed men.
 As described by the respondent:

-“They fight with me, fight, fight, fight, for 3 minutes in the car.
-They fight me, the Croatian police, they fight with me, fight, fight, fight.
+“They fight me, the Croatian police, they fight with me, fight, fight, fight.
 I said, I crying, I crying, so much crying, big crying.
 I said for him to […] don’t fight with us […].
 We want to go to a foreign country.
 We cannot live in Afghanistan […].
 But they said: ‘If I find for another time you, I will kill you’.
 But I said to him: ‘You are police, why you kill me?’.
 But they said: ‘No speak, don’t speak!’”.

-After a while, another police officer came and asked the others to stop striking the apprehended people, because there were minors among them.
+After a while, another officer reportedly came and asked the others to stop striking the apprehended people, because there were minors among them.
 The respondent said he was able to understand this exchange between the officers as he had been stuck in Serbia for several months.
-Yet the police did not stop their beating for another minute.
-The officers made the people on the move fill out and sign some documents about their personal details, names, nationality, age, etc.
+However, the respondent recalled that they continued to beat the group members for another minute.
+The officers then reportedly made the transit group fill out and sign some documents about their personal details, names, nationality and age.

-After signing the documents 2 Croatian officers locked the 3 people on the move in the back of a police van and took them to the Serbian side of the border crossing.
-They handed them over to 2 Serbian border police officers dressed in dark blue uniforms.
-The Serbian police tore up the documents that they just received on the Croatian side of the border and told them to just go away.
+After signing the documents, two of the suspected Croatian officers locked the transit group in the back of a police van and took them to the Serbian side of the border crossing.
+The transit group were reportedly handed over to what the respondent described as two Serbian border police officers dressed in dark blue uniforms.
+According to the respondent, the Serbian officers tore up the documents that they had signed on the Croatian side of the border and were told to go away.